Sheikhpura District, Bihar

 List of Subdivisions in Sheikhpura District

 Sheikhpura District is divided into 6 Subdivisions for administrative and revenue purposes.
 In total, there are 365 villages under these subdivisions.
-The table below lists each subdivision along with village count and geographical area.
+The table below lists each subdivision along with village count and area.

 Sl.
 No.SubdivisionVillagesArea (km²)